The Quiz Lover’s Guide to Understanding Countries, Capitals, and Continents

 A capital is easier to remember when you know where the country sits, what region it belongs to, what countries are nearby, and what makes the place familiar.

-Is it an island country, coastal country, or landlocked country?
+• Is it an island, coastal, or landlocked country?

 A continent-level understanding gives you a mental “folder” for each country.

-Chile — South America, Santiago, long narrow shape along the Pacific coast
+Example: Chile — South America, Santiago, long narrow shape along the Pacific coast.

-Capitals are often the quiz-friendly detail because they are direct and easy to ask.
+Capitals are quiz-friendly because they are direct and easy to ask.
+But they can be tricky because the most famous city is not always the capital.

 Practical Tips for Remembering Capitals